 Lily supports the Finance team.
 She is a recent graduate who is currently studying towards the CIMA qualification.
 In her spare time, she likes to eat pizza and chase after her dogs.

-Accounts Assistant, Raspberry Pi Trading
+Finance Assistant, Raspberry Pi Trading

 Liz supports Code Clubs in the North West, and in her spare time she travels, watches football, and sings really badly, but loudly.

 Code Club Regional Coordinator (North West)

 Liz was an award-winning journalist before becoming one of the founders of the Raspberry Pi Foundation.
 In her spare time she restores fountain pens, plays the piano, and thinks up new ways to encourage toddlers to ingest fish.